thelfer/tfel/docs/web/tfel-math.md

 NewtonRaphsonSolver>` which itself inherits from `TinyNonLinearSolverBase<2u, double, NewtonRaphsonSolver>`.

+> **Note**
+>
+> For the sake of clarity, one template parameter of the `TinyNewtonRaphsonSolver`
+> and `TinyNonLinearSolverBase` class have been omitted.
+>
+> This template parameter describes a data structure containing the
+> so-called workspace of the solver, i.e. all the data members
+> required by the solver.
+The default value of this template parameter
+> allocates those data members on the stack.

 While a bit contrieved, this design ensures that all algorithms share the same customization points, a constraint which is not easy to enforce when relying on CRTP (compared to standard approach based on virtual